A class of warped filter bank frames tailored to non-linear frequency scales: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the Austrian Science Fund (FWF) START-project FLAME (``Frames and Linear Operators for Acoustical Modeling and Parameter Estimation''; Y 551-N13) and the Vienna Science and Technology Fund (WWTF) Young Investigators project CHARMED (``Computational harmonic analysis of high-dimensional biomedical data''; VRG12-009).
-The authors wish to thank Jakob Lemvig for constructive comments on a preprint of the manuscript.
+This work was supported by the Austrian Science Fund (FWF) projects FLAME (Y 551-N13) and MERLIN (I 3067-N30) and the Vienna Science and Technology Fund (WWTF) Young Investigators project CHARMED (VRG12-009).
+The authors wish to thank Felix Voigtlaender and Peter Balazs for fruitful discussion on the topics covered here, Jakob Lemvig and G\"unther Koliander for important constructive comments on preprints of the manuscript and the anonymous reviewers for their tremendously helpful comments and suggestions.